SSE freezes prices as pressure grows on UK utilities

 BREAK-UP?

-SSE said it would raise 1 billion pounds through the sale of its street lighting contracts and other assets, and would cut an additional 500 staff in Britain.
+SSE said it would raise 1 billion pounds ($1.65 billion) through the sale of its street lighting contracts and other assets, and would cut an additional 500 staff in Britain.

 It also plans to shelve two planned offshore wind farm developments, adding to a string of project cancellations in the sector in recent months.